sooparkdev/UW-TeamProject-_Combat-Covid/README.md

 - How does geographical location affect access to healthcare?
 - What demographic of people are the most denied to healthcare?
 - What groups of people are more at risk of certain diseases?
--What determinants of health are most responsible for health care visits?
+- What determinants of health are most responsible for health care visits?

 We can look at data sets that may include information about these questions and analyze the data by looking through the different columns and rows to see how they relate to each other.